search icon

 Starts at $0 + state fees and only takes 5-10 minutes

-Small businesses are always looking for ways to grow their companies and do it with the least amount of effort and money spent to do so.
-By obtaining a North American Industry Classification System (NAICS) code, entrepreneurs can make their businesses attractive to various new industries.
-For example, having a NAICS code for your LLC can help you qualify for government contracts, participate in new marketing activities, and even partake in certain natural resource sales.
-We’ll guide you through obtaining a NAICS code for your LLC and tell you more about the opportunities that can come with it.
+Small businesses are always looking for ways to grow their companies without spending tons of cash or expending lots of effort to do so.
+By obtaining a North American Industry Classification System (NAICS) code, entrepreneurs can help make their businesses attractive to various new industries.
+For example, having a NAICS code for an LLC can help the business qualify for government contracts, participate in new marketing activities, and even partake in certain natural resource sales.
+This guide walks through what an NAICS code is, how to get one for an LLC, and some of the opportunities that can come with it.

 What is a NAICS code for LLCs?

-Pronounced “NAKES” like snakes, NAICS is a system that classifies firms by industry.
-The governments of countries across North America — the U.S., Canada, and Mexico — created this six-digit business classification system.
-It was rolled out in 1997.
+Pronounced “NAKES” (like “snakes”), NAICS is a system that classifies firms by industry.
+The governments of countries across North America — the U.S., Canada, and Mexico — created this six-digit business classification system and rolled it out in 1997.
 Updates and improvements take place every five years.
 The most recent updates occurred in 2022, which are the improvements to the code currently in use.

 How is it used?

-These business codes for LLCs can help determine if your business is eligible for certain government grants and contracts.
-NAICS codes can also help you determine if you qualify for certification from the U.S. Small Business Administration.
+These business codes for LLCs can help determine if a business is eligible for certain government grants and contracts.
+NAICS codes can also help a business owner determine if they qualify for certification from the U.S. Small Business Administration.

-LLC NAICS codes can also improve your chances of obtaining loans from commercial lenders.
+LLC NAICS codes can also improve a company’s chances of obtaining loans from commercial lenders.
 NAICS codes allow lenders to make industry comparisons to determine and identify the best-qualified small businesses for loans.

 Importance of a NAICS Code

-Your LLC business code is used to determine the size of your business.
-Using the NAICS Size Standards tool, you can determine whether you classify as a small business under the Small Business Administration rules.
-If you do, you can find specialized opportunities for small businesses using your NAICS code.
-The NAICS code for LLCs can also help your company identify government contracting opportunities and pursue the ones you’re most qualified for.
+An LLC’s code is used to determine the size of the business.
+Using the NAICS Size Standards tool, a business owner can determine whether they are classified as a small business under the Small Business Administration rules.
+If the LLC qualifies, the owners can find specialized opportunities for small businesses using that NAICS code.
+The NAICS code can also help a company identify government contracting opportunities and pursue the ones it’s most qualified for.

 How to Get a NAICS Code

-Are you wondering, “How do I find my NAICS code?”
+But how does a business owner find their NAICS code?
 The great news is that these codes are self-assigned.
-Setting up your NAICS code quickly can be done in three easy steps that include:
+Setting up an NAICS code quickly can be done in three easy steps, including:

-1. Look up your NAICS code, which you can do by keyword or industry;
+1. Look up the NAICS code by keyword or industry;

-2. Use the “business lookup” tool if there’s a similar, existing U.S. business that you want to use as a guide;
+2. Use the “business lookup” tool if there’s a similar, existing U.S. business that can act as a guide;

-3. Select the LLC business code number next to the title that best describes your business to learn more about that particular code.
+3. Select the LLC business code number next to the title that best describes the business to learn more about that particular code.

-If your business has multiple activities, you can select a secondary NAICS code.
-If you still need help finding your specific code, call the U.S. Census Bureau toll-free number at 1-888-756-2427.
+If a business has multiple activities, it can also select a secondary NAICS code.
+If an entrepreneur still needs help finding their specific code, they can call the U.S. Census Bureau’s toll-free number at 1-888-756-2427.

-How to Look Up Your LLC NAICS Code
+How to Look Up an LLC’s NAICS Code

-Looking up your NAICS code is a fast, easy way to start on your journey to new opportunities for your small business.
+Looking up an NAICS code is a fast, easy way to start on a journey towards new opportunities for a small business.
 Be sure to start with a NAICS lookup tool from either the government or a trade association.
-Check all resources, including the Drill Down Table, and the NAICS Lookup Help to learn more about NAICS topics that can guide you to the right NAICS code for your LLC.
+Check all resources, including the Drill Down Table and the NAICS Lookup Help tool to learn more about NAICS topics that can guide entrepreneurs to the right NAICS code for their LLCs.

 How ZenBusiness Can Help

-Once you’ve picked out a business name and settled on the next great business idea, our LLC formation service is an excellent resource to get you up and running quickly for $0 to start.
-Our full suite of business services and tools support you while you get started and help your business grow and thrive.
-Let us take care of formation, registered agent, document amendments, compliance, and more, so you can focus on the business you love.
+Once a business owner has picked out a business name and settled on the next great business idea, ZenBusiness’s LLC formation service is an excellent resource to get the company up and running quickly for $0 (plus state fees).
+ZenBusiness’s full suite of business services and tools supports entrepreneurs as they get started, helping them grow and thrive.
+They take care of formation, registered agent, document amendments, compliance, and more, so business owners can focus on growing the companies they love.

 LLC NAICS Code FAQs

-• No, you will need to perform a search and select the code that best applies to your business.
-You can even select a secondary code if you are performing more than one primary business function.
+• No, the business owner will need to perform a search and select the code that best applies to their business.
+It’s even possible to select a secondary code if the company performs more than one primary business function.

-• Yes, Having a NAICS code can open you up to opportunities in government contracting and allow you to participate in marketing opportunities and deals that you would not have had access to if you did not identify yourself with a NAICS code.
+• Yes.
+Having a NAICS code can open an LLC up to opportunities in government contracting and allow it to participate in marketing opportunities and deals that it would not have had access to without a NAICS code.

-• You can go to the Census Bureau website and search for the appropriate code for your business.
-Some state LLC entity formation documents require you to include a NAICS code when forming your company.
-Be sure that your NAICS code is always up to date and reflects your current business activities.
+• An LLC owner can go to the Census Bureau website and search for the appropriate code for their business.
+Some state LLC entity formation documents require an organizer to include a NAICS code when forming the company.
+Entrepreneurs should make sure that their NAICS code is always up to date and reflects their current business activities.

 • A NAICS code is a six-digit code used to classify firms by industry.
-It can also identify your company by size.
+It can also identify a company by size.

 Start Your LLC Today